audit-labs-audits/telcoin-network/crates/node/README.md

 The worker needs the RPC for receiving transactions and responding to blockchain inquiries.

 The primary only facilitates consensus and does not need access to the RPC server.

-###### Network

-The worker uses it's own network of peers, controlled on the consensus layer.

-The primary needs the concept of "network" to run the beacon engine until custom consensus is supported.

-###### Pipeline

-The worker only needs access to the canonical tip for producing new batches and the db for validating batches.

-The primary needs the concept of "pipeline" to run the beacon engine until custom consensus is supported.

-###### Beacon Engine

-The worker uses a different type of engine to execute state on-top of the canonical tip.

-The primary needs the concept of "beacon engine" to run the beacon engine until custom consensus is supported.